vavrines/Kinetic.jl/docs/src/solver_flux.md

 ```

 The evolution solver calculate the interface numerical fluxes based on two neighbor cells.
+Different flux functions can be used with the option `model`.
 - macroscopic: Godunov, Lax, Roe, HLL, wave-propagation
 - mesoscopic: upwind, central-upwind, gas-kinetic scheme

-The available flux solvers are
+The available flux solvers are listed as follows.
 ```@docs
 flux_lax!
 flux_hll!